Highlight on: RJOY and Oakland Unified School District

 What are the goals of RJ in a school?

-When implemented as a whole school approach, the goal is to effect a culture shift where all members of the school community respond to conflict in healing instead of punitive ways.
+When fully implemented as a whole school approach, the goal is to effect a culture shift where all members of the school community respond to conflict in healing instead of punitive ways.
 Instead of punishing and excluding the young person who breaks school rules or causes harm, RJ seeks to involve all affected persons in a shared process to address needs, fulfill obligations, and repair the harm that was caused.
 The essence of the work is relationship building, community building.
 So we do a lot of proactive work meant to create a strong, healthy, and nurturing school community where students and teachers can thrive.
 Of course, to be successful, family and community engagement is an important piece.

 It’s important to understand that RJ is not just something you do when something bad happens.
 Although we do use it to respond to wrongdoing and as an alternative to zero tolerance discipline, we also use it proactively, like in-classroom check-in circles, to help develop the kind of strong relationships and common values that will make it less likely that harm will occur in the first place.
 RJ is not just an intervention to be used for our youth; it is for the entire school and community.
 RJ is for teachers, site administrators, school security officers, care providers, CBO’s, and students and their families because all these people and their relationships are an integral part of the ecology of learning.
 So RJOY’s primary goal is to help develop the capacity of everyone at the school site to engage restorative strategies.
 If we do our job successfully, in a few years we can walk away, but the work will go on.